Talks that I offer

 This is a very personal view of modern English gardening and gardens.
 I start by looking at some plants from all over the World that deserve to be more widely grown in our gardens.
 This is followed by a look at some ways of putting plants together to create borders and finishes with a consideration of what makes plants & borders in to a garden.

-THE SHRUNKEN GARDEN – moving and making a new, very small garden from scratch
+THE SHRUNKEN GARDEN – moving and making a new, very small garden from scratch revised in 2024

-COLOUR IN A SMALL GARDEN
+COLOUR IN A SMALL GARDEN. comprehensively revised in 2023.

 Inspired by the Botanic Garden’s Gold Medal winning exhibit at the Chelsea Flower Show this talk explains some of the theory employed by artists and gardeners to achieve a variety of effects.
 Theory is supported by examples of specific colour combinations from my Wife’s garden of 1/5 acre, and the new much smaller garden.